anoopravella/nba-scoreboard/README.md

 # nba-scoreboard
-A program that returns the scores for NBA games to the terminal.
+A program that returns the scores for NBA games to the command line.
 Mainly created as an exercise to gain experience web scraping with python and xpath.

 ## Description